How Are Automakers Responding to Trump’s Tariffs?

 Mercedes-Benz

-The company said that it’s looking at the possibility of adding another model to its Alabama plant, which speculation suggests might be the mid-size GLC SUV given it’s the bestselling imported model that Mercedes-Benz offers in the U.S. The news comes as reports suggest the company is also considering ending sales of its imported entry-level models like the CLA sedan and GLA SUV due to tariff impacts on their profitability.
+The company announced it will add production of the mid-size GLC SUV to its Alabama plant by 2027.
+Currently, the GLC is the bestselling imported model that Mercedes-Benz offers in the U.S. Mercedes will also expand production of its Sprinter van at its South Carolina manufacturing facility.
+Reports suggest the company is also considering ending sales of its imported entry-level models like the CLA sedan and GLA SUV due to tariff impacts on their profitability.

 Mitsubishi Motors Corporation